Evolutionary Games on Infinite Strategy Sets: Convergence to Nash Equilibria via Dissipativity: Case Studies

 Next, we consider the smoothing dynamics corresponding to a different game, namely, that given by

 We will refer to this as the ``cosine game.''
 It is easy to see that $\left<F_\nu,\nu\right> = 0$ for all $\nu\in\M(S)$, and in particular this shows that $F$ is monotone.
-For finite $S$, \citet{fox2013population} show that the smoothing dynamics corresponding to games satisfying $\left<F_\nu,\nu\right> \le 0$ for all $\nu\in\M(S)$ are $\delta$-antipassive under an invertibility condition.
-Therefore, one may suspect based on our \autoref{thm: dpedm} and \autoref{cor: dpedm-bnn_and_pcd} that this DPEDM with a $\delta$-passive dynamics map (such as that of BNN or impartial pairwise comparison) results in closed-loop\iftoggle{thesis}{ dynamic}{} stability.
-We numerically find that this is indeed the case for simulated dynamics with smoothing parameter $\lambda = 0.5$ and Gaussian initial population state $\mu_0$ with mean $1$ and variance $0.1$. \autoref{fig: cos-no_smoothing} shows the evolution of the population state without smoothing (i.e., for the EDM \eqref{eq: edm} with static feedback), \autoref{fig: cos-smooth-good} shows the evolution for smoothing with initial payoff $\rho_0 = F(\mu_0)$, and \autoref{fig: cos-smooth-bad} shows the evolution for smoothing with initial payoff given by $\rho_0(s) = -s^2$.
+For finite $S$, \citet{fox2013population} show that the smoothing dynamics corresponding to games satisfying $\left<F_\nu,\nu\right> \le 0$ for all $\nu\in\M(S)$ \iftoggle{longform}{are $\delta$-antipassive}{{are what is called ``$\delta$-antipassive,''}} under an invertibility condition\iftoggle{longform}{.}{, and that this leads to closed-loop stability when coupled with $\delta$-passive dynamics maps (such as those of the BNN and impartial pairwise comparison dynamics).} \iftoggle{longform}{Therefore, one may suspect based on our \autoref{thm: dpedm} and \autoref{cor: dpedm-bnn_and_pcd} that this DPEDM with a $\delta$-passive dynamics map (such as that of BNN or impartial pairwise comparison) results in closed-loop\iftoggle{thesis}{ dynamic}{} stability.}{{In our online technical report \citet{anderson2025dissipativity-long}, we use our generalized dissipativity theory to show that such a combination of $\delta$-passive dynamics with $\delta$-antipassive payoffs also gives rise to closed-loop stability in the infinite-strategy setting.
+This suggests that the cosine game smoothing dynamics under consideration, together with BNN or impartial pairwise comparison dynamics, will result in closed-loop stability.}} We numerically find that this is indeed the case for simulated dynamics with smoothing parameter $\lambda = 0.5$ and Gaussian initial population state $\mu_0$ with mean $1$ and variance $0.1$. \autoref{fig: cos-no_smoothing} shows the evolution of the population state without smoothing (i.e., for the EDM \eqref{eq: edm} with static feedback\iftoggle{longform}{}{ $\rho(t) = F(\mu(t))$}), \autoref{fig: cos-smooth-good} shows the evolution for smoothing with initial payoff $\rho_0 = F(\mu_0)$, and \autoref{fig: cos-smooth-bad} shows the evolution for smoothing with initial payoff given by $\rho_0(s) = -s^2$.

 All evolutions appear to exhibit asymptotic stability towards a Nash equilibrium; it is easy to verify that $\delta_0$, $\delta_1$, and $\delta_2$ are all Nash equilibria of $F$, and hence the convex combination $\frac{1}{3}\delta_0 + \frac{1}{3}\delta_1 + \frac{1}{3}\delta_2$ is as well.
 Interestingly, in the case of \autoref{fig: cos-smooth-bad} where the initial payoff is uninformative of the game's structure, the population state initially approaches a different Nash equilibrium, namely $\delta_0$, before the system overcomes the time delay of smoothing and begins approaching $\frac{1}{3}\delta_0+\frac{1}{3}\delta_1+\frac{1}{3}\delta_2$.
 However, running the simulations for a longer time horizon shows that all of these evolutions actually end up adjusting their mass distributions to coincide with an even different Nash equilibrium, that being $\frac{1}{2}\delta_0 + \frac{1}{2}\delta_2$ (cf., \autoref{fig: cos-no_smoothing-long} for the static feedback case).